kishikawakatsumi/IBPCollectionViewCompositionalLayout/README.md

 ...
 ```

 On Xcode 11 or later, add `IBP` prefix to related classes to avoid naming conflict.
+I want to fix it though...

 ```swift
 let itemSize = IBPNSCollectionLayoutSize(widthDimension: .fractionalWidth(1),